robreuss/ElementalController/README.md

 ***This is alpha software and should be utilized at your own risk.
 The programmatic interface is subject to change.***
 # Elemental Controller

-Intended for Swift developers, this framework impliements a simple application layer protocol above TCP and UDP to provide a lean, low latency, and event-driven approach to controlling devices in a LAN-based environment.
+Intended for Swift developers, this framework impliements a simple application layer protocol over TCP and UDP to provide a lean, low latency, and event-driven approach to controlling devices in a LAN-based environment.
 It is designed for use cases such as controlling a Raspberry Pi robot on a LAN rather than managing a large fleet of agricultural sensors across the world.

 It runs on iOS, MacOS, tvOS and Linux.